Plaza Athénée: Recent history

 From 1998 to 2000, the hotel was renovated under the management of François Delahaye.
 He chose Alain Ducasse to supervise the hotel's catering services and create a menu for the hotel's new restaurant Alain Ducasse.
 Ducasse obtained three Michelin stars at his Plaza Athénée restaurant in 2001.
 Additionally, Delahaye appointed pastry chef Christophe Michalak at La Galerie des Gobelins and Philippe Marc as chef of Le Relais Plaza.

 In 2001, the Dorchester Collection acquired the Hotel Plaza Athénée on behalf of the Brunei Investment Agency.
 The Brunei Investment Agency purchased the hotel buildings in 2003.
 That year, Laurence Bloch was appointed hotel manager.
 Bloch commissioned the interior decorators Bettina Mortemard and Marie-José Pommereau to update 194 rooms and suites.

-In 2008, the Dior Institut was opened at the hotel.
+In 2008, the Dior Institute was opened at the hotel as a spa.
 In 2012, the Hotel Plaza Athénée was awarded the "Palace" distinction, the highest achievement for luxury hotels in France.

 In August 2014, it re-opened after a 200 million euro expansion and renovation.
 The renovation integrated additional buildings, created six new guest rooms, eight suites, a ballroom and two event spaces.

 Overview

 The majority of the hotel is classically French, except for the seventh and eighth floor that are done in Art Deco.
 The Hotel Plaza Athénée flies red canvas awning over every window and displays window boxes with geraniums.

 There are several restaurants in the building.
 In 2000, Alain Ducasse chose the Athénée for his haute cuisine restaurant.
 It serves dinner on weeknights and lunch on Thursdays and Fridays.
 Other eateries include the Relais Plaza (classical French cuisine), La Cour Jardin (Riviera-style cooking), La Galerie des Gobelins (breakfast, light lunch, tea and pastries) and Le Bar du Plaza, a popular night spot.
 Famous chefs to have worked there before Ducasse include Jacques Pépin.

 Other amenities include a sauna and steam room.
-In 2008, the Dior Institut was opened at the hotel and is run by Dior staff.
+In 2008, the Dior Institute was opened at the hotel and is run by Dior staff.